To be edited as time passes...~

 General note:These guys went to amazing, to terrible, to back to OK?
 It used to be around 200 yen + a bullshit bank wiring fee when I started out, then when I left, they had a gross combining fee on top of inflated fees, and now they are down to 300 yen flat fee with much more transparent extra fees if applicable.

 FJ will "shrink wrap" your item with cardboard below it, but it's not actually shrinking anything, and the cardboard just makes it so things like plush that could be compressed to fit into small packet requirements don't fit anymore.

-Shopping Mall Japan
+Shopping Mall Japan - DO NOT RECOMMEND

 -Last I knew, they offer media mail shipping for US people (super cheap)